 At Fox Chase Cancer Center, we believe delivering high quality clinical care should be convenient for our patients.
-Our radiation oncologists have worked to help pioneer an advanced treatment technique that is quickly becoming a standard of care for lung cancer patients.
+Our radiation oncologists have worked to help pioneer an advanced treatment technique that is quickly becoming a standard of care for prostate cancer patients.

 It’s called hypofractionation.